 - __ Finalize your contractor choice

-5. Purchase settlement
+5. Purchase the Settlement

 Moving forward with the deal?
-Confirm a closing date with your lender and the seller (or their Realtor).
+Confirm a closing date with your hard loan lender and the seller (or their Realtor).
 Ask your lender if there’s any additional documentation they need from you in order to settle on time.

 The day before the settlement, it is recommended to get a copy of the HUD-1 settlement statement.
 The HUD-1 is a line-by-line breakdown of all transaction costs and payments, for both the buyer and the seller.
 Review all closing costs and other charges on the HUD-1 carefully to make sure there are no surprises!

 On the day of settlement, bring your photo ID and a cashiers check for the remaining down payment and closing costs.
 Confirm with the title company whether there’s anything else you’re required to bring.

 When you leave the settlement with the property keys, go to the hardware store and make copies.
 For extra precaution, change the locks first so that the previous owner or anyone else with the old key can no longer access the property.
 Then give a copy to your general contractor or put a lock box on the property.

 - __ Confirm closing date

 - __ The day before settlement, review copy of the HUD-1